PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-06-20 06:40:14
+Last updated: 2024-06-20 06:40:48
-Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar
+Random Quote: Name one thing in this world that is non negotiable. - Walter White